noreenwu/mflashcards/README.md

 Two starter decks are provided at App-startup (React, JavaScript).
 When the App loads, these are written (they are defined as a JavaScript object) and then read from AsyncStorage.
 Thereafter, changes made (new decks, cards added to decks, deleted decks), are made both to the app's primary state (in the AllDecks component) and to AsyncStorage.
+To test the persistence of AsyncStorage, follow the notes in the code to avoid the initDecks call.

 A TabNavigator contains a single link which can return the user Home (the All Decks screen) from any point in the App.
 A StackNavigator allows the user to retrace her steps using